amitrub/Gloat-Assignment/README.md

 ### With Docker and MySql

-you need to have on your device installed - docker.
+you need to have on your device installed - docker and docker compose .
 - run the app by docker compose:

 ```